nickjj/flask-static-digest/README.md

 ## Configuring this extension

 By default this extension will md5 tag all files it finds in your configured `static_folder`.
-It will also create gzipped versions of each file.
-If you don't like that behavior there's 2 options you can optionally configure:
+It will also create gzipped versions of each file and it won't prefix your static files with an external host.

+If you don't like any of this behavior, you can optionally configure:

 ```py
 FLASK_STATIC_DIGEST_BLACKLIST_FILTER = []